gablabc/gablabc.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Research Interests"
-excerpt: "About me"
+excerpt: "Research Interests"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+### Research Questions

 I am Machine Learning enthusiast who is looking to merge complex mathematical theory with real-world applications.
 My current research interests are in the field of eXplainable Artificial Intelligence (XAI), where the goal is